Morristown Custody Lawyers Assist After the Death of Custodial Parent

 When a custodial parent dies, the non-custodial parent and surviving family often worry about who will get custody of the child.
 Those who want to minimize conflict and help facilitate the child´s transition, as well as reduce potential trauma related to the grieving process, should consult their lawyer about the proper procedures to follow.
 Especially if they need to formally obtain child custody.

 When both parents have been actively co-parenting and a custody order exists, this is usually not an issue, as the basic assumption is that the surviving biological parent gains custody.
-According New Jersey State Law 9:2-5, unless there is a family law court order naming the surviving parent as the intended primary-carer, parental custody by the other parent isn’t automatic.
+According to New Jersey State Law 9:2-5, unless there is a family law court order naming the surviving parent as the intended primary-carer, parental custody by the other parent isn’t automatic.

 Sometimes there is another person in the child’s life who believes that he or she has been more involved in the daily upbringing or is better suited to be the custodial parent, than the living biological parent.
 This situation often arises when a third party such as a grandparent or “psychological parent” feels they have been instrumental in the overall care, and that the non-custodial parent is unfit or will cut off contact between the third-party and the child.

-Jacobs Berger LLC, has extensive experience helping families in Morris County towns including Madison, Morristown, Randolph, Dover, Denville, Rockaway, Florham Park, and all of Northern New Jersey.
+Jacobs Berger LLC has extensive experience helping families in Morris County towns including Madison, Morristown, Randolph, Dover, Denville, Rockaway, Florham Park, and all of Northern New Jersey.
 Our attorneys help our clients and their families rebuild their lives with a solid foundation for the future and have been making a positive difference in our clients’ lives for years.
-We have built our approach to family law on recognizing the many challenging concerns our clients face, and offering effective and constructive guidance and resolutions.
+We have built our approach to family law on recognizing the many challenging concerns our clients face and offering effective and constructive guidance and resolutions.

 Deciding Custody after the Death of Custodial Parent